MagaluCloud/magalu/mgc/cli/docs/help.md

                                Valid unit suffixes: ns, us, ms, s, m and h.
 Examples: 300ms, 1m30s --debug                    Display detailed log information at the debug level -h, --help                     help for mgc
-    --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
+    --iam-project-id string    Project scope for IAM commands only.
+Overrides the configured IAM project --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
 You can use 'yaml', 'json' or 'table'.
--r, --raw                      Output raw data, without any formatting or coloring -v, --version                  version for mgc
+    --project-id string        Project to scope the requests.
+Overrides the configured project -r, --raw                      Output raw data, without any formatting or coloring -v, --version                  version for mgc
 ```